· Dates:6/20-6/25 2021

 Basic bushcraft knowledge is important for anyone who hikes, camps, paddles, or spends any time in the backcountry of the northern hardwood or boreal forests.

-Not only will participating families get the opportunity to learn about the outdoors in a hands-on way, they’ll also get the opportunity to experience the joy of simple living for a week.
-More and more in our world, we’re moving away from time with our families, and the time we do spend with them tends to revolve around the entertainment of some form.
+Not only will participating families get the opportunity to learn about the outdoors in a hands-on way, but they’ll also get the opportunity to experience the joy of simple living for a week.
+More and more in our world, we’re moving away from time with our families, and the time we do spend with them tends to revolve around entertainment of some form.
 In this weeklong course, families will get the chance to work together on projects like building a shelter large enough for everyone to sleep in, cooking large group meals as a team, and getting a hands-on insight into ecology from a wide range of age groups.

 School Of The Forest and Jack Mountain are firm believers in families and communities getting outside more often, and this weeklong course will send everyone, no matter the age, home with a set of skills that will make the outdoors something the whole family can enjoy for a lifetime.